daishir0/WebDiffAlert/README.md

 - The first run will only save the current state of websites.
 Differences will be detected from the second run onwards.
 - For English content, the program uses OpenAI to generate Japanese summaries.
 Make sure your OpenAI API key is valid.
 - The program uses multiple user agents to try accessing websites that might block certain user agents.
+- **Selenium Integration**: The tool now supports websites with dynamic content loaded by JavaScript.
+By setting `use_selenium: true` in the site configuration, WebDiffAlert will use a headless browser to render the page with JavaScript before capturing the content.
 - All data is stored in the `data` directory, and logs are stored in the `log` directory.

 ## License